Samuel Burmister

-Samuel (Sam) Burmister(1897-1962) was a professional wrestler from Estonia who represented the Russian Empire in the 1912 Olympic games as a lightweight.
+Samuel (Sam) Burmister (1897–1962) was a professional wrestler from Estonia.
 He was also a trainer of wrestlers, and performed in vaudeville and sideshows as a strongman.

 Early life

-Burmister was born in Estonia in 1897 to a Jewish family.
-He participated in the 1912 Olympics for Russia.
-He served as a pilot in the Imperial Russian Air Force in World War I.
+Burmister was born in Pärnu, Estonia on 5 January 1897 to a Jewish family.
+Sam's obituary writer claimed he participated in the 1912 Olympics for Russia and served as a pilot in the Imperial Russian Air Force in World War I. The writer confused Sam with August Kippasto, Russia's Estonian lightweight wrestling representative at the 1912 Olympic Games, who later migrated to Australia and wrestled professionally.
+Sam stated he served with the 432nd Company of the 180th Division of the Russian infantry during World War I.

 As the situation in Russia worsened for Jews after the war, Burmister left Russia on a world tour across Asia and the Pacific and America.
 His tour took him to Australia in 1925, and found the local wrestling scene so receptive that he decided to return permanently.
 Burmister emigrated to Brisbane in 1937.